szkics/onrepeatify/README.md

 # onrepeatify

-would'n it be cool to autmatically create a playlist with all your most listened songs on spotify? the goal of this project is to get songs from 'On Repeat', check for updates and add your new favorites instanlty.
+wouldn't it be cool to autmatically create a playlist with all your most listened songs on spotify? for this to happen, we will create a playlist which contains all your past and current favorites. this means we will add all songs from 'On Repeat' and 'Repeat Rewind' to a new playlist created by you. run the script once in a while to synchronize and add your new favorites, but don't forget about the old ones. this is a script which can be used to copy tracks from one playlist to the other using the Spotify API.